AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/traits-and-segments/setting-up-baaam-for-bulk-management-of-segments.md

 ---

-# Setting up BAAAM for bulk management of segments
+# Set up BAAAM for segment bulk management

-Learn about "BAAAM", the bulk management tool for traits and segments in Audience Manager, including how to set it up to get ready for use.
+Learn about BAAAM, the bulk management tool for traits and segments in Audience Manager, including how to set it up to get ready for use.

 >[!VIDEO](https://video.tv.adobe.com/v/39141/?quality=12&learn=on)